Information about the different types of rights of way and who can use them.

 Rights of way law is drawn from a patchwork of different pieces of legislation, key among them the Highways Act 1980, Wildlife and Countryside Act 1981 and the National Parks and Access to the Countryside Act 1949.
 Details of these and other relevant laws can be found at the government legislation.

-Landowners, the County Council and the public each have responsibilities for rights of way.
-Download a copy of our leaflet duties and responsibilities of landowners and farmers (pdf / 2 MB).
+Landowners, ourselves and the public each have responsibilities for rights of way.
+Find out more on our Guidance Notes for Landowners and Farmers page.
 The public can do their part by following the Countryside Code, closing gates, protecting plants and animals and taking litter home.

 Among our responsibilities are protecting the rights of way network, making sure paths are free from obstructions and that the furniture is easy to use and in good condition.
 Outside the national parks, maintenance of rights of way is taken care of by our public rights of way officers, field officers and a team of countryside volunteers.
 Together, they look after 4,645km of footpaths, 37km of cycle track, 1,389km of bridleways, 9km of restricted byways and 7km of byways open to all traffic.